piranha/mesto/README.md

 - `(assoc-in [:items {:id 1} :name] "something")`

-  **NEEDS DECISION**
+  Puts `"something"` in property `:name` of item, found by filter `{:id 1}`.
+If there is no match, fails.

-  Puts "x" in item, found by filter `{:id 1}`.
-If item does not exist, creates it based off filter and appends it in a sequence.
+  TODO: If item does not exist, creates it based off filter and appends it in a sequence.
 If sequence does not exist, creates a vector.

   Or!
-Puts "x" in item, found by filter `{:id 1}`.
+TODO: Puts "x" in item, found by filter `{:id 1}`.
 If filter find no match, nothing happens.
 Creates items only by using literal paths, any "filters" will prevent creation of new elements.
 Makes it possible to have arbitrary functions as filters

 - `(update-in [:items {:id 1}] fn)`